East Germany–United States relations: History

 Following the end of World War II after Germany's surrender in 1945 on May 8, the U.S. had occupied Germany until 1949.
 The Soviet Union's occupied German Zone was what would become East Germany (GDR) being formally founded on October 7, 1949.
 The response by the U.S. was that it would not recognize the establishment of the East German state and that it was "without any legal validity," and that it would "continue to give full support to the Government of the German Federal Republic at Bonn in its efforts to restore a truly free and democratic Germany."
 Efforts to restore Germany under one nation collapsed which led to West Germany and the U.S. establishing formal relations on May 6, 1955.

 In 1972 after the signing of the Basic Treaty between East and West Germany, the United States began negotiations to establish formal relations with East Germany from July 15 to July 26.
 Contact was only made possible after the Four Power Agreement on Berlin which was agreed upon by France, the United Kingdom, the United States, and the Soviet Union which allowed both East and West Germany to maintain relations and reestablished ties between the two parts of Berlin, improved travel and communications between the two parts of the city and brought numerous improvements for the residents of the Western Sectors.

 On September 4, 1974, East Germany and the United States signed and released a joint communiqué announcing the formal establishment of relations.
 In December 1974, both countries formalized relations and named ambassadors with the appointment of Rolf Sieber for East Germany and John Sherman Cooper for the U.S. The United States was represented in then-East Berlin, and East Germany was represented with a diplomatic office as part of the then-West German embassy and now the current Embassy of Germany in Washington, D.C.

 From July 30 to August 1, 1975, U.S. President Gerald Ford met with Erich Honecker and had a brief conversation during the Helsinki summit which led to the passing of the Helsinki Accords.
-This marked the first time presidents of both countries met and spoke to each other.
+This marked the first time leaders of both countries met and spoke to each other.

 In September 1979, a consular treaty was signed, although no U.S. consulates were set up in any East German cities outside East Berlin.